 The exact cost of your shipment will also vary based on:

 - The specific item sizes

-- The layout of your move (such as stair carries or lack of imminent parking)
+- The layout of your move (number of stair carries or parking availability)

-If you are moving furniture, find out if there are any steps that you can take to prepare your goods before moving day to lower your costs.
+If you are moving furniture, find out if there are any steps that you can take to prepare your items before moving day to lower your costs.

 The time frame for a small move is often not set in stone.
 Since small moving companies transport minimal shipments, they often consolidate your belongings with those of other customers in a warehouse until they have another scheduled move in your area.
-This way, they can maximize profits by handling multiple moves and making the most out of their trailer space.
+This way, they can be more efficient by handling multiple moves and making the most out of their trailer space.

 Small movers will rarely supply you with a concrete date of expected delivery.
 If you can be flexible about when you receive your shipment, you shouldn't have a problem hiring small movers.

 If you prefer to have access to your belongings right away, you may consider handling your small move yourself.
-Because rental truck companies charge about per mile traveled plus a flat fee for the size truck you require, this could be more or less economical depending on the distance.
+Because truck rental companies charge about per mile traveled plus a flat fee for the size truck you require, a mover could be more or less economical depending on the distance.